Ukraine crisis won't take Washington's eyes off North Korea, top U.S. diplomat says

 “I think it is clear to all of us that the DPRK is in a phase of provocation,” Blinken said, noting the recent spate of missile tests, which are in violation of United Nations Security Council resolutions.
 “We will continue to hold the DPRK accountable even as we seek to engage in diplomacy.”

-Blinken also said the three had discussed ways of deepening cooperation to deter the North and “limit the reach of its most dangerous weapons.”
+Blinken also said the three top diplomats had discussed ways of deepening cooperation to deter the North and “limit the reach of its most dangerous weapons.”

 Saturday’s meeting was the final leg of a whirlwind trip to the Indo-Pacific region that took Blinken to Melbourne, for talks with foreign ministers from fellow “Quad” nations, which includes Japan, Australia and India, as well as a stopover in the Pacific island nation of Fiji.
 The trip was widely viewed as aimed at helping ameliorate concerns over the U.S. focus on the region.